 About the unity of Imamate and Prophethood, Maraghi says: "Almightiy God said: I have made you the Imam and leader of the people.
-I made you a prophet so people will follow you and follow your guidance until the Day of Judgment, and Ibrahim called the people to the erive people was added to his manate religion of Hanif, which is the religion and faith in the one and only God and his innocence from polytheism" (Maraghi, 1412: 1/209).
+I made you a prophet so people will follow you and follow your guidance until the Day of Judgment, and Ibrahim called the people to the religion of Hanif, which is the religion and faith in the one and only God and his innocence from polytheism" (Maraghi, 1412: 1/209).